Symptoms of CRPS

 - Limited movement throughout the limb as a result of tightened muscles and tendons.

-Whilst early treatment is best, even following a very late diagnosis, treatment can still be of benefit to some people.
+Whilst early treatment is best, even following a very late diagnosis, treatment can still be of benefit to some people at Stage Three.